emazack/weather-app/README.md

 ## Acknowledgments

-Thanks to Alberto Germanà for the "?"
+Thanks to Alberto Germanà to make me discover the optional operator